null

 Q. What is the difference between cut size (c/s) and finished size (f/s)?

-A. The tarps is cut at the actual dimension you order.
-The finished size is the size that you end up with. (i.e. 10' x 10' c/s is the same tarp as 9'6" x 9'6" f/s) the finished size is the size after it is hemmed.
-If you need a 8' x 10' f/s, the tarp would be cut 8'6" x 10'6" and the cover would be hemmed to the dimension of 8' x 10' f/s.
+A. The tarps are cut at the actual dimensions you order.
+The finished size is the size that you end up with. (i.e. 10' x 10' c/s is the same tarp as 9'6" x 9'6" f/s).
+The finished size is the size after it is hemmed.
+If you need an 8' x 10' f/s, the tarp would be cut 8'6" x 10'6" and the cover would be hemmed to the dimensions of 8' x 10' f/s.
 The industry standard is always measured in cut sizes.
-If it is not specified, covers always comes cut size.
+If it is not specified, covers always come in cut size.

 A. 6" - 3" is taken up per side of the cover